LucaCanali/Miscellaneous/Spark_Physics/README.md

 Multiple notebook solutions are provided, to illustrate different approaches with Apache Spark.
 Notes on the execution environment:
  - The notebooks use the dataset with 61 million events (Except the SCALE test that uses 6.5 billion events)
- - Spark version: Spark 3.2.1 (except the mapInArrow and Parquet examples that use Spark 3.3.0-SNAPSHOT versions)
+ - Spark version: Spark 3.2.1 (except the mapInArrow and Parquet examples that use Spark 3.3 RC versions)
  - The Apache ORC format is used to profit from vectorized read for complex types in Spark 3.2.1
  - The machine used for testing has 4 physical CPU cores